notnotme/osp/README.md

     - L shoulder: Speed down mouse and scroll (keep button down)
     - R shoulder: Speed up mouse and scroll (keep button down)

-- Mouse emulation with gamepad is enabled by default, you can disable it in the settings window.

 - Touch controls can be enabled/disabled (it work as a "mouse right click", no more)

 - Nintendo switch usb mouse support (please disable manually mouse emulation in this case)

+- Obviously, don't try to disable mouse emulation AND touch controls if you do not have an USB mouse compatible with your Switch hehe.

 ### Build

 To be able to compile the project you need the following libraries installed in your system:

-- libsdl2, libsdl2-image, libjansson, libfmt, libconfig++ wich can be found is your package manager usually.
+- libsdl2, libsdl2-image, libjansson, libfmt, libconfig++ wich can be found is usually your package manager.
 - [libgme](https://github.com/ShiftMediaProject/game-music-emu), [libsidplayfp](https://sourceforge.net/projects/sidplay-residfp/), [libsc68](https://sourceforge.net/projects/sc68/) and [libopenmpt](https://lib.openmpt.org/libopenmpt/) wich can be optained by following the links above in case they are not available on your system.
 - [Glad loader](https://glad.dav1d.de/) installed with 3.3 Core capabilities (your video card must support OpenGL 3.3 Core)